OlivierMounicq/CSharpNotes/Memory-Management/01-Memory.md

 The allocation performs by the using of the ``` new ``` keyword and the allocation follows this workflow:
 - 1. Calculate the number of bytes required for the type's field (by adding the fields inherited from the base types)
 - 2. Add the bytes required for the the object's overhead .
 Each object has __two overhead fields__ : a type object pointer and a sync block index.
-  * 2 bits : each of these fields requires 32 bits (8 bytes)
+  * 32 bits : each of these fields requires 32 bits (8 bytes)
   * 64 bits : each of these fields requires 64 bits (16 bytes)
+- 3. The NextObjPtr